michnotmeesh/michnotmeesh.github.io/essays/love-js-hate-js.md

 For the entire year, I looked forward to going to that class after every lunch period becuase I made friends who had so many different interests that I never expected to learn about in a programming course.

 The content was extremely difficult to understand, but I was not alone.
-No one in that class had prior experience with coding and that fostered many students going beyond to learn more.
+No one in that class had prior experience with coding and that motivated many students to pursue learning and practicing outside of the class time.
+I learned what Stack Exchange was and my classmates and I used it every day find example code.

+This introductory course was the main reason why I chose to study Computer Science in college.

 ## Java isn't JavaScript?

-College basically taught everything in java.

-I hated learning javascript first because I realized how many shortcuts the language had

-I learned that many students started on java and had already known so much.

-We got rid of creaitve browsers and design and replaced them with effeciency and theory

-why do colleges expect us to already know everythng before taking the class we are suppsoed to learn in?

-I became very discouraged the first year of college becuase of the sudden change and my mind couldn't relate the two languages together.
+It is not.
+I wish someone had told me the difference before I started college.

+Every introductory college course taught only in Java and those courses were the pre-reqs to all other programming courses.

+As I was learning Java and discovering that Computer Science is beyond creative-personal interest, I developed some resentment toward JavaScript and my web development teachers for not preparing me well enough.
+It didn't help when I learned that many students viewed Java as the "standard" for first-time programmers.
+So many students already knew Java and I felt myself being left behind because I didn't follow the "standard" path into computer science.
+I had a hard time learning the language and an even harder time finding ways to enjoy coding in Java.

+Not being prepared (or at least what I thought was "unprepared" at the time) for the introductory course deteriorated my sights for a career in computer science because if I wasn't good at it now, then I'd never be good at it later.

-The problem didn't lie in the language, rather it was my fear of change and inability to understand that everyone questions their passions in college.
+However, the problem didn't lie in my lack of knowledge or preparation.
+It was my fear of change and inability to understand that these moments of doubts are all part of the experience that comes with life transitions and new beginnings.

-College is rough.
+College is rough, but it's okay.

-## The Only Option is to Move Forward
+## Learning to like coding...again

-Revisting old code and cringing
+There's something comforting about facing your fears and creating new joy in Revisting old code and cringing

 Joining ICSpark